jpace/glark/README.md

     % glark Regexp /usr/lib/ruby/1.9.1

   * `glark Regexp /usr/lib/ruby/1.9.1/...2`:
-    Search for "Regexp" in all files in </usr/lib/ruby/1.9.1> and up to two levels of subdirectories under.
+    Search for "Regexp" in all files in </usr/lib/ruby/1.9.1> and two levels of subdirectories underneath.

   * `glark --match-name 'http.*' Regexp /usr/lib/ruby/1.9.1/...`:
     Search for "Regexp" in all files under </usr/lib/ruby/1.9.1> with a name